zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 Yes, you can set the properties.elasticProfile.maintainDesiredCount bool property to true.

-This creates a new CG for every CG that is being deleted/detached from the NGroup.
+It creates a new CG for every CG that is being deleted/detached from the NGroup.
 It tries to maintain the desiredCount property of the NGroup to it's set value.

-This is useful when you want to use the NGroup as a ‘pool’ which automatically gets replenished when you take away CGs from the pool for your workload scenarios.
+This is useful when you want to use the NGroup as a *pool* which automatically gets replenished when you take away CGs from the pool for your workload scenarios.

-It is a nullable bool property.
-If you omit it for subsequent NGroup PUT/update calls, it does not reset to false.
+It's a nullable bool property.
+If you omit it for subsequent NGroup PUT/update calls, it doesn't reset to false.
 To reset, you must explicitly set it to false.
-When it is null/false, and when a CG is deleted/detached from the NGroup, the NGroup’s desiredCount property reduces accordingly.
+When it's null/false, and when a CG is deleted/detached from the NGroup, the NGroup’s desiredCount property reduces accordingly.

 #### How do I get the CG name, NGroup ID and other metadata propagated down into the container?

 Currently, we expose only the CG name and orchestrator ID (the ARM resource ID).
 In the future, other relevant properties could be considered.
-These 2 properties show up as container environment variables.
+These two properties show up as container environment variables.

 To get these environment variables on the container, specify these tags _at the NGroup level_